 • An amateur player and referee, Van Praag is also a keen musician – perhaps no surprise given that his uncle Max was a famous singer in the Netherlands – playing drums, piano, vibraphone and tuba, and playing in the Dutch national team's Teletoeters band.
 In addition, he set up a chain of tax-free audiovisual concessions at airports.

 • Succeeding the late Mathieu Sprengers as Royal Netherlands Football Association (KNVB) president in 2008, the married father of one said of his time at Ajax: "I am proud of winning the Champions League in 1995.
 My most beautiful moment was flying over Amsterdam with the team and the pilot doing a special manoeuvre to salute the crowd in red-and-white on the ground."
-He was re-elected as KNVB president for a further three years in December 2013.
+He was re-elected as KNVB president in December 2013, and won another three-year term in November 2016.